jaygurnani/CheckoutTechnicalChallenge/README.md

 * Validation is done in the Controller
 * All repositories now use an interface.
 This allows us to switch the underlying system without breaking code.
 * A file is placed in the C drive - "C:\Database.json" serves as a file based storage mechanism.
-* Variables are made private only when used within the same class and are prefixed with "_".
+* Variables are made private only when used within the same class.
 * 2 types of unit tests are created, success unit tests and unit tests that cause failure messages on purpose.
 * A postman collection is also saved in the root folder for ease of use for testing.